netzkern/butler/docs/gitHooks.md

 # Butler Git Hooks

 You don't need any tooling to create hooks.
 We have agreed on a simple convention.
 Your project is shipped with a `git_hooks` folder which has the same directory structure like the git `hooks` folder.
-In this way we can create symbol link and make them versionable with the git.
+In this way we can create symbol links and make them versionable with git.

 If you create a new git hook file you have to excute the command again.